 How to Choose the Right MAPD Plan?

 Everyone has a different situation.
-You have to look at a few things to determine which plan is right for you.
+It would be best to look at a few things to determine which plan is right for you.

 What’s more important to you?
-Low costs or freedom of networks
+Low costs or freedom of network.

 Many Medicare beneficiaries feel this way due to being on a fixed retirement income.
-If you want lower out-of-pocket costs, an HMO is the way to go.
+An HMO is a way to go if you want lower out-of-pocket costs.
 If you want freedom of providers, select a PPO.